Uber, Lyft to offer drivers shares in stock market listing: WSJ

 Ride-hailing firms Uber and Lyft plan to offer cash bonuses to some of its most-active or longest-serving drivers along with the chance to put them into shares from their long-awaited stock market launches, the Wall Street Journal reported on Thursday.

-REUTERS: Ride-hailing firms Uber and Lyft plan to offer cash bonuses to some of its most-active or longest-serving drivers along with the chance to put them into shares from their long-awaited stock market launches, the Wall Street Journal reported on Thursday.
+REUTERS: Ride-hailing firms Uber and Lyft plan to offer cash bonuses to some of their most-active or longest-serving drivers and the option to put them into shares from their stock market launches, the Wall Street Journal reported on Thursday.

 The newspaper said Uber Technologies Inc was planning such awards for a "significant" portion of its 3 million drivers, with the costs likely to run into hundreds of millions of dollars.